Michael R. Lehnert

 MEF Engineer, First Marine Amphibious Force.

 In 1987, he was selected for Armed Forces Staff College.
 After graduation, he was assigned to the United States Southern Command in the J-3 Operations Directorate as Chief, Central American Exercise Branch.
 During the Panama crisis, he participated in Operation Just Cause and Operation Promote Liberty.

 He was reassigned in 1990 as Inspector-Instructor, 6th Engineer Support Battalion, Portland, Oregon.
 He was selected for top level school, and completed the Naval War College in 1993 with the award of a master's degree.

 In 1993, he was assigned to the Joint Warfighting Center in Norfolk, Virginia where he served as the Chief of the Futures Branch, Doctrine Division.

 In 1995, he reported to the 2nd Marine Aircraft Wing and participated in Operation Sea Signal, Guantanamo Bay, Cuba as Commander, Joint Task Group Bulkeley, JTF 160.
 Where he commanded the security forces responsible for operation of Cuban and Haitian migrant camps.

 He commanded Marine Wing Support Group 27 at Cherry Point, North Carolina from May 23, 1996, to May 28, 1998.
 He was reassigned as the Deputy Chief of Staff, G-4 II MEF.
-In 1999, he deployed to Panama as the Chief of Staff, Joint Task Force Panama to oversee the final turnover of the Canal and the remaining military bases.
+In 1999, he deployed to Panama as the Chief of Staff, Joint Task Force Panama to oversee the final turnover of the Panama Canal and the remaining military bases.

 His first tour as a general officer was at Headquarters Marine Corps, where he served as the Assistant Deputy Commandant for Installations and Logistics.

 He took command of 2nd Force Service Support Group (FSSG) in July 2001 and in January 2002, he deployed to Guantanamo Bay, Cuba as Commander, Joint Task Force 160.

 JTF 160's mission was to construct and operate the detention facilities for Taliban and Al Qaeda detainees.
 While in command of the detention facility, he endeavoured to ensure that the provisions of the Geneva Convention were applied, in the face of opposition from then defense secretary Donald Rumsfeld, inviting the ICRC to visit and advise on conditions of detention, appointing a Muslim chaplain and creating an ethos of human decency.
 In 2003, he deployed with the 2d FSSG to the CENTCOM theater and participated in Operation Iraqi Freedom as Commander, Marine Logistics Command.
 He then served as Chief of Staff, United States Southern Command, Miami, Florida.

 Lehnert's final Marine Corps assignment was as Commanding General, Marine Corps Installations West (MCI West), based at Marine Corps Base Camp Pendleton, California, where he had assumed command on October 21, 2005.
 Under Lehnert’s command, MCI West made vast developments to base infrastructure, Marine and family housing, training facilities and numerous other quality-of-life improvements for all installations in the western U.S.

 Lehnert retired after 37 years of service after turning over command of MCI West to Maj.
 Gen. Anthony L. Jackson on September 29, 2009.